mshibanami/redirect-web/docs/redirect-rule.md

 ### Capture Group Processing

-The Capture Group Processing option allows you to specify how to process the text captured by the pattern in the Redirect To option.
+The Capture Group Processing option allows you to specify how to process the captured groups you can substitute in the Redirect To option with `$1`, `$2`...
 You can choose one or more of the following processes:

 - URL Encode/Decode
 - Base64 Encode/Decode
 - Replace Occurrences

-> [!Note]
+> [!NOTE]
 > This is for processing each captured group and it doesn't affect which URLs are excluded by the Excluded URL Patterns.
 For instance, let's say you have this rule:
 >
 > - **Redirect From**: `https://example.com/(hello.*)`